CMCD1996/Portfolio/future.md

 ---
 layout: default
-title: Ongoing
+title: Future
 ---

-## **Ongoing**
+## **Future**
-These section features my ongoing projects.
-They will be published upon completion.
+These section features my ongoing projects that will be published in the future.

 [![Principles](/assets/images/principles.png)]({{ site.url }}/downloads/wip.pdf)